 - If a student is being held to a higher standard than other students

 - If a faculty member appears to be displaying bias

 - If a student's concerns are not being addressed by the supervisory committee

-If other concerns arise, contact Academic Services, who will help determine the appropriate person to help address concerns.
+If other concerns arise, contact Student and Academic Services, who will help determine the appropriate person to help address concerns.